Back

 2. No-Code Automation with AI capabilities + LLMs and SLMs

-In the Part 2, we will discuss our two recommendations, as well as Muffins, No-Code AI powered Test Automation platform, in detail.
+In Part 2, we will dive deep into our two recommendations as well as Muffins, No-Code AI powered Test Automation platform.
 Should you want to know more about Muffins or schedule a Demo, do connect with us.

 Frequently asked questions